 Things to Do at Marblehead Lighthouse State Park

-This year (2022) marks the 200th anniversary of Marblehead Lighthouse, and, not only is it filled with so much history, there’s a lot to see and do there.
+2022 marked the 200th anniversary of Marblehead Lighthouse, and, not only is it filled with so much history, there’s a lot to see and do there.

 Marblehead Lighthouse Lifesaving Station Museum